 The benefits of low-impact cardio

 Low-impact cardio has numerous benefits for your physical and mental health.

 Easier on your joints

-Like all cardio exercise, low-impact cardio can increase the production of endorphins and subsequently improve your mood.
-While this is often called “runner’s high”, you don’t need to do high-impact cardio to reap the benefits.
+Like all exercise, low-impact cardio can increase the production of endorphins and subsequently improve your mood.
+While this is often called a “runner’s high”, you don’t need to do high-impact cardio to reap the benefits.

 Improving your cardio fitness is great for your overall health.
-Cardio helps improve heart health, which can help protect you against heart disease, type 2 diabetes, and high blood pressure.
+Cardio exercise helps improve heart health, which can help protect you against heart disease, type 2 diabetes, and high blood pressure.